gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

 **About**</br>
 I have undertaken this project to demonstrate my interpretation of Image Classifiers.
 I have built three Image classifiers (Binary-Classifier, Multi-Classifier and Multi-Classifier-with-Transfer-Learning) and trained them on opensource datasets from kaggel dot com.
 I have used TensorFlow 2.0 to build these classifiers.
 The build design is object oriented containing several classes.
 The executable code to train and test the models is written as a script.

-My conclusions from each model are at the end.

 **Models**
 1. **Binary-Classifier:**
   - **Dataset**